Permission to Use Materials from the Mindful Self-Compassion (MSC™) Program

 Some authors want to provide their readers with many concepts or practices from MSC, reprinted or in the author’s own words.
 Such use requires approval from Guilford Press at: https://www.guilford.com/permissions

-In addition, if your publication will include 8 or more practices and concepts from MSC, please inquire with the Executive Director Steve Hickman at Center for MSC (CMSC) at email@example.com, because the MSC program as a whole is trademarked by CMSC.
+In addition, if your publication will include 8 or more practices and concepts from MSC, please inquire at Center for MSC (CMSC) using our customer service form here stating your request and information, this is because the MSC program as a whole is trademarked by CMSC.

 If you want to reprint materials from a published MSC book for use in the classroom, you need permission from Guilford Press.
 You can apply for permission from Guilford at: https://www.guilford.com/permissions